235u/proposals/DataForSeo/README.md

 ## Search Volume lookup for list of keywords

-> What I expect from you is to create a small tool that for a given list of keywords and a given configuration file (see below) will lookup the search volume by calling DataForSEO via API.

 > Goal is to divide list of keywords in groups of 700 and make an API call per group.

-Note that there is no need to make an API call per group (via `HTTP POST`), as multiple tasks can be created in a single [Task POST](https://docs.dataforseo.com/v3/keywords_data/google/search_volume/task_post) request.
+Note that there is no need to make an API call per keyword group (via multiple `HTTP POST` requests), as multiple tasks can be created by a single [Task POST](https://docs.dataforseo.com/v3/keywords_data/google/search_volume/task_post) request.

 >> You can send up to 700 keywords in one `keywords` array.
 Our system will charge your account per request, no matter what number of keywords an array has, the price for 1 or 700 keywords will be the same.